 The technologies used to produce the two commodities differ

-Labor mobility within countrie: Within countries, capital and labor can be reinvested and re-employed to produce different outputs
+Labour mobility within countries: Within countries, capital and labour can be reinvested and re-employed to produce different outputs

 Capital mobility within countries